-- (a) The Employer will pay 100% of the premiums for the group life and accidental death and dismemberment insurance plans. - (b) The plan will provide basic life insurance in the amount of \$50,000 and standard 24-hour accidental death and dismemberment insurance until age 65.
+(a) The Employer will pay 100% of the premiums for the group life and accidental death and dismemberment insurance plans.

+(b) The plan will provide basic life insurance in the amount of \$50,000 and standard 24-hour accidental death and dismemberment insurance until age 65.
 At the age of 65 the amount of coverage will decrease to \$25,000 until the age of 70, at which time the group insurance coverage will cease.
 Employees may purchase additional insurance provided this option is available by the carrier.
-The Employer will deduct the appropriate amount from the employee's pay for this option. - (c) On termination of employment (excluding retirement) coverage for group life will continue without premium payment for a period of 31 days during which time the conversion privilege may be exercised; that is, the individual covered may convert all or part of their group life insurance into any whole life, endowment or term life policy normally issued by the insurer and the insurer's standard rates at the time, without medical evidence. - (d) Employees will be entitled to advance payment of Group Life Benefits in accordance with Memorandum of Agreement #7 (Re: Advance Payment of Group Life Benefits).
+The Employer will deduct the appropriate amount from the employee's pay for this option.

+(c) On termination of employment (excluding retirement) coverage for group life will continue without premium payment for a period of 31 days during which time the conversion privilege may be exercised; that is, the individual covered may convert all or part of their group life insurance into any whole life, endowment or term life policy normally issued by the insurer and the insurer's standard rates at the time, without medical evidence.